 It’s difficult to get computers to do what we want them to.
 They have no common sense and therefore take everything literally.
 Today’s post is about how researchers are using neural networks to get computers to understand the world better.
 Neural networks are computer programs that learn things from data.
 We describe neural networks in more detail in our blog post, “What is a neural network.”

-To train neural networks to understand human language, researcher train neural networks that learn to guess the next word in a sentence, sort of like iPhones and Huey, Dewey and Louie do it:
+To train neural networks to understand human language, researcher train neural networks to learn to guess the next word in a sentence, sort of like iPhones and Huey, Dewey, and Louie do it:

 Such neural networks are called language models, and they are crucial for getting computers to understand humans.

 Language models are important for 3 main reasons:

 1. It requires much knowledge of the world to guess the right word.

 It might seem simple to guess the next word in a sentence to you, but it is very difficult for computers.
 If I say: “I am not following my vegan diet, sometimes I eat a little …” and you want to guess that next word is turkey, you must know what it means not to be a vegan.